dotnet/docs-maui/docs/macos/cli.md

 # Build a Mac Catalyst app with .NET CLI

-In this tutorial, you'll learn how to create and run a .NET Multi-platform App UI (.NET MAUI) app on Mac Catalyst using .NET CLI:
+In this tutorial, you'll learn how to create and run a .NET Multi-platform App UI (.NET MAUI) app on Mac Catalyst using .NET Command Line Interface (CLI):

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]